vsouza/awesome-ios/README.md

 * [Shiny](https://github.com/efremidze/Shiny) - Iridescent Effect View (inspired by Apple Pay Cash).
 * [StackViewController](https://github.com/seedco/StackViewController) - A controller that uses a UIStackView and view controller composition to display content in a list
 * [UberSignature](https://github.com/uber/UberSignature) - Provides an iOS view controller allowing a user to draw their signature with their finger in a realistic style.
+* [SwViewCapture](https://github.com/startry/SwViewCapture) - A nice iOS View Capture Swift Library which can capture all content.

 #### Activity Indicator